JackKelly/currentCostCosmTX/README.md

 laptop

-## MULTIPLE INSTANCES OF currentCostCosmTX
+## Multiple instances of currentCostCosmTX

 If updating one xively / cosm feed from two different programs or devices you need to use different api keys or will get a 403 error.